Enterprise Web Advisory Council operating guidelines

 Meetings

-Meetings are held in a campus location.
+Meetings are held online or on campus.
 Representatives and guests are provided with meeting materials and agendas in advance and are expected to come ready to discuss the topics.
 There may be guest speakers or presenters, approved by the chair, to offer additional insight or information.
 Members may ask questions or offer input freely.
-Meetings are considered open; however, attendance may be limited by available space.
+Meetings are open.

 Voting, decisions and appeals